easegress-io/easegress/doc/benchmark.md

  * loader -> upstream: AVG RPS 10491.82
  * loader -> linux Easegress: AVG RPS 3187.94 (30.38% of raw)
  * loader -> Windows Easegress: 3484.75 (33.21% of raw), _note: 2 Non-2xx or 3xx responses_
- * loader -> nginx proxy: AVG RPS 2313.15 (22.04% of raw)
+ * loader -> NGINX proxy: AVG RPS 2313.15 (22.04% of raw)

 ### Hardware and Topology

 To minimize the factors, 5 Azure VMs, with SKU [Standard D8s v3 (8 vcpus, 32 GiB memory)](https://docs.microsoft.com/en-us/azure/virtual-machines/dv3-dsv3-series), in same VNet were divided into 5 roles:

- * upstream: a nginx act as server
+ * upstream: a NGINX act as server
  * eg: linux build of Easegress
  * egwin: windows build of Easegress
- * ngx: a nginx proxy to upstream for baseline
+ * ngx: a NGINX proxy to upstream for baseline
  * loader: wrt to generate load to